 d) We will not charge any additional commission unless we notify you in writing.

-2. For limited-risk transactions a limited-risk premium is charged if your guaranteed stop is triggered.
+2. For guaranteed stop bets a guaranteed stop premium is charged if your guaranteed stop is triggered.
 The potential premium is displayed on the deal ticket, and will form part of your margin when you attach the stop.
 Please note that premiums are subject to change, especially going into weekends and during volatile market conditions.

 3. Unless expressly agreed otherwise with IG, positions will be rolled over to a later date by default.
 For most positions, a client can, before the position has been automatically closed, ask for the position not be rolled over to a later date.
 Rolling over a position involves closing the old position and opening a new one.
 We normally attempt to contact a client shortly before a position is due to expire and offer the client the opportunity to roll the position over.
 However, we cannot undertake to do this in every case and it remains the client's responsibility to communicate their roll preferences for any position(s) before it expires.

 Where a client has agreed with IG to expire a position, it will do so on or after the last dealing day on the basis set out below plus or minus half our spread:

 - Eurodollar at the final settlement price of the 90-day Eurodollar futures on CME on the last dealing day.